seamplex/feenox/tests/nafems/le10/README.md

  * In order to have the most fair comparison possible, even though the codes can measure CPU and memory consumption themselves, all of them are run through the `time` tool (the actual binary tool at `/usr/bin/time`, not the shell's internal).

  * This is a **serial test only** so the variable `OMP_NUM_THREADS` is set to one to avoid spawning OpenMP threads.
+MPI-based parallel tests across different hosts will come later on.
+OpenMP will not be the main focus of the scalability study.

-Parallel tests will come later on.
-The wall time should be equal to the sum of kernel-space CPU time plus user-space CPU time plus some latency that depends on the operating system's scheduler.
+ * The wall time should thus be equal to the sum of kernel-space CPU time plus user-space CPU time plus some latency that depends on the operating system's scheduler.

  * The hex mesh is created as a first-order mesh and then either